Bob Balaram: Work at NASA

 Bob joined NASA's JPL in 1985 after finishing his doctorate.
 He has been working at Jet Propulsion Laboratory for the past 20 years in Mobility & Robotic Systems Department.
 During his time here, Bob has been actively engaged in the area of telerobotics technology development for several Mars rovers, planetary balloons, descent and landing technology, and surface mobility technology.
 He is recipient of two NASA awards.

-In 2012 MiMi Aung was leading then JPL director Charles Elachi on a tour of the Autonomous Systems Division.
-Looking at the drones demonstrating onboard navigation algorithms in one of the labs, Elachi asked, “ Hey, why don't we do that on Mars?”
-Engineer Bob Balaram briefed Elachi about feasibility, and a week later Elachi told him, “ Okay, I’ve got some study money for you”.
-By January 2015 NASA agreed to fund the development of a full-size model, which came to be known as the “risk reduction” vehicle.
+In 2012 MiMi Aung was leading then JPL director Charles Elachi on a tour of JPL's Autonomous Systems Division (ASD).
+Looking at the drones demonstrating onboard navigation algorithms in one of the labs, Elachi asked, "Hey, why don't we do that on Mars?"
+ASD engineer Bob Balaram briefed Elachi about feasibility, and a week later Elachi told him, "Okay, I've got some study money for you".
+By January 2015 NASA agreed to fund the development of a full-size model, which came to be known as the "risk reduction" vehicle.